 Yes.
 Let us know your group composition.

-Check availabilityA guided walk on foot, two to three hours, early morning.
+Send an EnquiryA guided walk on foot, two to three hours, early morning.
 The guide tracks using spoor and approaches to within 30–50 m of white rhino.
 Matobo's rhino population is well protected within this Intensive Protection Zone.

 Year-round destination.
 Dry season (May–October): cool, clear skies, best wildlife viewing as animals gather at water.
 Green season (November–April): warm, afternoon storms, lush landscapes, excellent birding, dramatic photography.